future timeline technology singularity humanity predictions events 2020 2050 2100

 USB 3.0 is widely available

-USB 3.0 is the third major revision of the Universal Serial Bus (USB) standard for computer connectivity.
-It has transmission speeds of 5 Gbit/s, which is 10 times faster than USB 2.0 (480 Mbit/s).
-USB 3.0 significantly reduces the time required for data transmission, reduces power consumption, and is downward compatible with USB 2.0.
+USB 3.0 was the third major revision of the Universal Serial Bus (USB) standard for computer connectivity.
+Transmission speeds of 5 Gbit/s made it 10 times faster than USB 2.0 (480 Mbit/s), greatly reducing the time required for data transmission while cutting power consumption.
+It was downward compatible with USB 2.0.

 22 nanometre chips enter mass production